Letter from the Chairperson

 Private Military Companies (PMCs) are private companies which provide commercial armed combat or security services to individuals or organizations.
 These services include, inter alia, security monitoring, logistics, training, and intelligence gathering.
 In recent years, the use of Private Military Companies has increased exponentially.
 Some companies carry out active combat operations in various countries.
 However, PMCs have been used by organizations for personal benefit and have caused grave violations of human rights, which has led to civil unrest.

-Efforts made by the UN on this topic, till now, have been ineffective, mainly due to the differing opinions regarding PMCs by different nations.
-While some countries have shown full support for PMCs, some others have shown staunch disapproval.
 Discussion on this agenda is of paramount importance.
 The United Nations has been closely following PMCs for a long time and is increasing its reliance on them.
 The UN has on one side shown support for PMCs but on the other has criticized its negative impacts.
 Legitimate concerns have been raised on the increasing use of PMCs and their effect on armed conflict.

 The aim of the committee is to deliberate and discuss in detail the various aspects of PMCs.
 The committee must decide the limits on the usage of these private military services and formulate regulatory measures.
 Consensus is imperative to ensure proper solution to this dispute.